-In M1-5 and M1-6 Districts located within the rectangle formed by West 23rd Street, Fifth Avenue, West 31st Street, and Eighth Avenue, no new dwelling units shall be permitted.
-However, dwelling units which were occupied on September 1, 1980, are a permitted use provided the Board of Standards and Appeals finds that:

-(a) such dwelling units comply with the requirements of Section 15-22 (Dwelling Unit Size) and Section 15-23 (Light and Air Provisions), and (b) an alteration application to permit such use is filed with the Department of Buildings prior to January 4, 1982.

-Such application may be filed by the owner of the building or the occupant of the dwelling unit.

-Such dwelling units are subject to the requirements of Section 15-50 et seq.

-In M1-6 districts located within the rectangle formed by West 35th Street, Fifth Avenue, West 40th Street and Sixth Avenue, in any building for which an alteration application for conversion of floor area used for non-residential use to dwelling units, or for an extension or minor enlargement of existing residential use, was filed prior to May 18, 1981, such alterations shall comply with the regulations in effect on the date of such filing.
-The right to convert to dwelling units or extend or enlarge existing residential use pursuant to the provisions of this section shall expire one year from (the effective date of zoning amendment C310124ZMM) unless a temporary or permanent certificate of occupancy has been issued.
+- a) In M1-5 and M1-6 districts located within the rectangle formed by West 23rd Street.
+Fifth Avenue.
+West 31st Street and Eighth Avenue, no new dwelling units shall be permitted.
+However, dwelling units which the Chairman of the City Planning Commission determines were occupied on September 1, 1980 shall be a permitted use provided that a complete application to permit such use is filed by the owner of the building or the occupant of a dwelling unit in such building not later than June 21, 1983.
+For the purposes of Article 7C of the New York State Multiple Dwelling Law, such a determination of residential occupancy on September 1, 1980, shall be deemed to permit residential use as-of-right for such dwelling units. - (b) In M1-6 districts located within the rectangle formed by West 35th Street.
+Fifth Avenue.
+West 40th Street and Sixth Avenue. no dwelling units shall be permitted, except that: - i) dwelling units which the Chairman of the City Planning Commission determines were occupied on May 18, 1981 shall be a permitted use provided that a complete application to permit such use is filed by the owner of the building or the occupant of the dwelling unit not later than June 21, 1983.
+For the purposes of Article 7C of the New York State Multiple Dwelling Law, such a determination of residential occupancy shall be deemed to permit residential use as-of-right for such dwelling unit. - ii) in any building for which an alteration application for conversion of floor area used for non-residential use to dwelling units or for an extension or minor enlargement of existing residential use, was filed prior to May 18, 1981, dwelling units shall be permitted, provided that such alterations shall comply with the regulations in effect on the date of such filing.
+The right to convert to dwelling units or extend or enlarge existing residential use pursuant to the provisions of this subsection shall expire one year from

+July 23, 1981, unless a temporary or permanent certificate of occupancy has been issued.